Butternut Squash With Whole Wheat, Wild Rice, & Onion Stuffing

 - 1 tablespoon sesame seeds

-- 2 teaspoons season blend (such as Spike or Mrs. Dash), or to taste
+- 1 tablespoon salt-free mixed season blend (such as Frontier or Mrs. Dash), or to taste

 In the meantime, bring 2 cups of water to a boil in a saucepan.
 Stir in the wild rice, reduce to a simmer, then cover and cook until the water is absorbed, about 40 minutes.

 In a mixing bowl, combine the cooked wild rice with the sautéed onion and the remaining ingredients (whole wheat bread through salt and pepper).

 Scoop out the squash pulp, leaving firm shells about 1/2 inch thick.
 Chop or dice the pulp and stir it into the wild rice mixture.
 Stuff the squashes, place in foil-lined baking dishes, and cover.